 For example, trees [on a] high cliff, although [there for a] long [time in] drought, as if burnt, [this] still [does] not change their beautiful scenery.

-What more, [they will] again [be] fertile, [with] rushing water moistened, [to] yet again, [with] addition [of the] season of three spring [months].
-How can it not blossom [with] lush flowers [and] fruits [then]?
+What more, [they will] again [be] fertile, [with] rushing water moistened, yet again, [with] addition [of the] season of three spring [months].
+How can they not blossom [with] lush flowers [and] fruits [then]?

 Also, like those lacking [in sense] roots, [when] using [them], although difficult, yet of plans [to] seek food, [they] have skills [that are] unequalled.